mrchow330/neighborhood-safety-backend/README.md

 - `/features`: All the features I implemented because I'm bored
    - `/health.html`: A frontend page that displays the server's health status and uptime, updating every second (displayed in index.html)
    - `/api-tester.html`: A frontend page to test report submission (kind of unecessary but whatever)
+   - `/api-user-tester.html`: A frontend page to test user-related APIs.
+   - `/api-map-tester.html`: A frontend page to test mapping API.
 - `api/reports.js`: Contains the route for handling report submissions.
 - `vercel.json`: Configuration for deploying the backend on Vercel.